0xn3va/application-security-handbook/Web Application/Authentication/One Time Password (OTP)/README.md

 - Link an OTP to an individual user in a database.
 - If an application generates OTPs on the server side, limit the number of generation attempts in a certain period, see the [Vulnerability Mitigation: Brute-force](/Web%20Application/Vulnerability%20Mitigation/Brute-force/README.md) page.
 - Limit the number of OTP verification attempts for a certain period, see the [Vulnerability Mitigation: Brute-force](/Web%20Application/Vulnerability%20Mitigation/Brute-force/README.md) page.
-- Use an OTP of length 6+ symbols.
+- Use OTPs of length 6+ symbols.
 - Set a short expiration time for an OTP (~ 5 hours).
 - Make sure the generation of new OTP invalidates previous ones.
 - Store OTPs in a separate database, access to which must be limited.
 Do **not** store OTPs next to other application data.